Set your preferred locations for a better search. You can sign up here.

 Mon, Feb 24, 2025, 11:00

-Members of the Berliner Philharmoniker and of the Karajan-Akademie (Ensemble), Leah Marojević (Dance), Gyung Moo Kim (Dance), Dance On Ensemble (Tanzensemble), Ty Boomershine (Dance), Gesine Moog (Dance), Tim Persent (Dance), Lia Witjes Poole (Dance), Jugendtanzcompany von Sasha Waltz & Guests (Tanzensemble), Alexander Schubert (Art Director), Alexander Schubert (Conception), Alexander Schubert (Composition), Alexander Schubert (Sound Director), Colette Sadler (Concept), Colette Sadler (Development of the piece), Colette Sadler (Choreography), Dominic Huber (Scenography), Diego Muhr (Lighting Design), Felina Levits (Costumes), Ludmilla Mercier (Regieassistenz), Candid Rütter (Video mapping), Candid Rütter (Lighting assistance), Oscar Corpo (Music notation), Oscar Corpo (Composition assistant)
+Members of the Berliner Philharmoniker and of the Karajan-Akademie (Ensemble), Leah Marojević (Dance), Gyung Moo Kim (Dance), Dance On Ensemble (Tanzensemble), Ty Boomershine (Dance), Gesine Moog (Dance), Tim Persent (Dance), Lia Witjes Poole (Dance), Jugendtanzcompany von Sasha Waltz & Guests (Tanzensemble), Noomi Aldinger (Dance), Toni Lehnert (Dance), Leah Soltau (Dance), Nika Brovot (Dance), Jonathan Walker (Dance), Alexander Schubert (Art Director), Alexander Schubert (Conception), Alexander Schubert (Composition), Alexander Schubert (Sound Director), Colette Sadler (Concept), Colette Sadler (Development of the piece), Colette Sadler (Choreography), Dominic Huber (Scenography), Diego Muhr (Lighting Design), Felina Levits (Costumes), Ludmilla Mercier (Regieassistenz), Candid Rütter (Video mapping), Candid Rütter (Lighting assistance), Oscar Corpo (Music notation), Oscar Corpo (Instrumentation), Oscar Corpo (Composition assistance)

 Terminal Infinity is an audiovisual, performative and immersive installation.
 Using music, dance and lighting design, it addresses the transition of humans into an increasingly technological world and reflects on the effects of technological progress on our environment and our identity.